codacy/codacy-clang-tidy/docs/description/modernize-loop-convert.md

-To prevent this check to be applied (and to break) OpenMP for loops but still be applied to non-OpenMP for loops the usage of `NOLINT` (see :ref:`clang-tidy-nolint`) on the specific for loops is recommended.
+To prevent this check to be applied (and to break) OpenMP for loops but still be applied to non-OpenMP for loops the usage of `NOLINT` (see `clang-tidy-nolint`) on the specific for loops is recommended.